slint-ui/slint/docs/tutorial/rust/src/running_in_a_browser.md

 Right now, we used `cargo run` to build and run our program as a native application.
 Native applications are the primary target of the SixtyFPS framework, but we also support WebAssembly for demonstration purposes.
-So in this section we'll use the standard rust tool `wasm-bindgen` and `wasm-pack` to run the game in the browser.
+So in this section we will use the standard rust tool `wasm-bindgen` and `wasm-pack` to run the game in the browser.
 The [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/examples/without-a-bundler.html) documentation explains all you need to know about using wasm and rust.